metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

     Now let's look at the mapped reads:

     1. Load the contig sequences into IGV.
-Use the menu `Genomes->Load Genome from File...`
+Use the menu `Genomes->Load Genome from File...` and search for `home|ubuntu/mgcourse/igv_data/data_contigs.fa`
     2. Load the BAM file into IGV.
-Use menu `File->Load from File...`
+Use menu `File->Load from File...` and search for `home|ubuntu/mgcourse/igv_data/data.bam`

 !!! question "Task 6"
     Look for errors in the mappings - are all those error sequencing errors?